-Many different digital marketing strategies will help you sell art online like Facebook marketing, Instagram marketing, email marketing, SEO, and Keyword Research.
-These are online marketing strategies that every artist should be taking advantage of, but they are not the only tools you should be using.
+Many digital marketing strategies will help you sell art online, like Facebook, Instagram, email, SEO, and Keyword Research.
+These are online marketing strategies that every artist should take advantage of, but they are not the only tools you should be using.

 Are you using blogging as a tool to promote your art business?

-If you are not, you might want to consider starting an art blog today.
+If you are not, you might consider starting an art blog today.

 Every blog post you publish creates another way for an art collector to discover you on Google or Bing.

-One advantage of a blog post is that it will continue to drive traffic to your artist websites for years to come.
+One advantage of a blog post is that it will continue to drive traffic to your artist’s websites for years to come.

-Social media platforms like Facebook and Twitter will give you instant results but not long-term traffic.
+Social media platforms like Facebook and Twitter will give instant results but not long-term traffic.